gregory-ledenev/Vert.x-EasyRouting/README.md

 To run an Application with JWT authentication and SSL:

-- use `jwtAuth(jwtSecret, paths)` method to enable JWT authentication with a secret key and path's to protected resources
+- use `jwtAuth(jwtSecret, paths)` method to enable JWT authentication with a secret key and pa nfvth's to protected resources
 - use `sslWithJks(jksKeyStorePath, jksKeyStorePassword)` or
   `sslWithPem(keyPath, certPath)` method to enable SSL
 - call `start(port)` method with an SSL port number (`443` by default for